anksvault/COWIN/readme.md

 ## COWIN API Calls

 This piece of code is written to demonstrate the usage of COWIN OPEN API.
-Please visit **[COWIN API Documentation](https://apisetu.gov.in/public/marketplace/api/cowin)** for more details:
+Please visit **[COWIN API Documentation](https://apisetu.gov.in/public/marketplace/api/cowin)** for more details.

 ## Initial Configurations
 Update your mobile number, agent secret, telegram bot's details in `secrets.py`.
 Please refer telegram bot configuration note for more details about how to configure and send messages to telegram bot.